 Section 7.0(a) $\boxtimes$ Yes $\square$ No Does the agency have a published process in place by which individuals may seek records under the Freedom of Information Act and Privacy Act?

-The Treasury FOIA Regulations can be found at 31 CFR Part 1, Subpart A.
+The Treasury/bureaus FOIA and PA disclosure regulations can be found at 31 C.F.R.
+Part 1, Subtitle A, Subparts A and C.

 Privacy Act Access Exemption